eCrimeLabs/MISP-PurgeEvents/README.md

 ## Dependencies
 It is recommended to create a virtual environment for the packages - **python 3.8 or higher** required.

-Example for creating the virtual environment, can be executed from within the "MISP-PurgeOldEvents" folder
+Example for creating the virtual environment, can be executed from within the "MISP-PurgeEvents" folder
 ```
 # python3 -m venv venv
 ```